masalinas/doc-docker-nexus/README.md

 ![Nexus Role with npm](./images/nexus-npm-role.png "Nexus Role with npm")

-Now we must our user in our host using the npm CLI like this:
+Now we must add our user in the host using the npm CLI like this:

 ```
 $ npm adduser --auth-type=legacy --registry=http://<MY_LOCAL_PUBLIC_OR_PRIVATE_IP>.nip.io:8081/repository/gsdpi-npm/